xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

 _- Delete the <git>/internal clone folder you created earlier

+_- Install perl
+   - Install perl, any perl installation will work.
+For a free version you can always download cygwin, installing the perl package.
+   - Once installed be sure to add the perl location to your PATH variable.

 _- Launch eclipse using the desktop shortcut

 _- Open the Git repository exploring perspective